-2.4.2.2 Budget Virement Policy
+2.4.2.3 Budget Virement Policy

 The Budget Virement Policy is to effectively and efficiently manage the budget transfers to ensure optimum service delivery.
+The Budget Virement policy is attached as Annexure K.

 The amendments are to effect to the policy the new guidelines issued by National Treasury through mSCOA Circular no. 8.
 The amendments are not limited to the following: